-The most important things to remember when taking legal action for septicaemia claims are:
+The most important things to remember when claiming compensation for sepsis are:

 - Sepsis can occur if symptoms are ignored by doctors

 - You need to be able to prove that your doctor or hospital was responsible

 - You can claim on a No Win, No Fee basis